Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Active transport is the movement of lipid-soluble molecules through the plasma membrane.

 Answer is A: This is the only correct answer.
-The others are not true.
+The others are not true. - Which of the following cell types denote an immature cell?

 A. Macrophages